Delays and cancellations at London Gatwick as entire airports grind to a halt amid Spain, Portugal and France power outages

-Spain, Portugal and France power outage: Delays and cancellations at London Gatwick as entire airports grind to a halt
+Spain, Portugal and France power outages continue: Delays and cancellations at London Gatwick as entire airports grind to a halt

 and on Freeview 262 or Freely 565